Zeyoman/Zeyoman/README.md

 I'm currently in intership with Kaviar tech,

-You can reach me on mail : Pumpalovic.Alexandre@gmail.com;
+You can reach me by email : Pumpalovic.Alexandre@gmail.com;